 Yet they would not hear.
 (Isaiah 28:11-12)

-While some have argued about Paul, Acts 13:42-44 shows what Paul did keep the Sabbath:
+While some have argued about Paul and the Sabbath, Acts 13:42-44 shows what Paul did keep the Sabbath:

 ...the Gentiles begged that these words might be preached to them the next Sabbath.
 Now when the congregation had broken up, many of the Jews and devout proselytes followed Paul and Barnabas, who, speaking to them, persuaded them to continue in the grace of God.
 On the next Sabbath almost the whole city came together to hear the word of God.